 Cumbias con banda, or Cumbias with a band, are songs that are characterized by the sounds of a full Mexican banda.
 Mexican bandas are usually really big and don’t require amplified sound as there are usually two or three people in the band playing the same instrument.

 This concludes our Mexican Cumbias Genre.
 I think the most important thing is to hear the slight differences between these sub-genres.
-There is really not much difference.
+There is not much difference.
 However, when you get to Tribal and Sonideras Rapidas.
 But, cumbias used to be dancing the same way back in the early 80s.
 But, at a slower speed.

-Wedding Cumbia Songs
+Wedding Cumbia By Country

 Cumbias Chilenas

-Cumbias Salvadorenas
+Cumbias Salvadoreñas

 Cumbias Villeras